Germany to send Iraqi Kurds enough weapons for 4,000 fighters

 "It is our humanitarian responsibility and in the interests of our security to help those suffering and to stop the IS."

-Germany, like other European countries, is concerned about the prospect of war-hardened radicalised Muslims returning home and posing a domestic security threat.
+Germany, like other European countries, is concerned about the prospect of war-hardened radicalized Muslims returning home and posing a domestic security threat.

 German intelligence estimates at least 400 Germans have joined the IS.
 The head of the domestic intelligence agency says there is evidence that five German citizens and residents have carried out suicide attacks for the insurgents in recent months.